The full-sky Spherical Fourier-Bessel power spectrum in general relativity: SFB FORMALISM

 \subsection{Two-point function}

-The two-point correlation function~\cite{Feldman_1994,YD13} is derived for the over-density field to compute its power spectrum.
-Using equation~\eqref{sph_powsp_gen} to expand the number density field, the correlation between overdensity Fourier modes $\delta_{\ell m}(k)$ reads :
+The two-point correlation function~\cite{Feldman_1994,YD13} is derived for the overdensity field to compute its power spectrum.
+Using Eq.~\eqref{sph_powsp_gen} to expand the number density field, the correlation between overdensity Fourier modes $\delta_{\ell m}(k)$ reads :

 with~\cite{Feldman_1994}

 The two-point correlation function can be related to the power spectrum of the comoving curvature perturbation $\zeta(\mathbf{k})$ as

 where a transfer function $\mathcal{T}_g$ connects the power spectrum to the standard power spectrum of primordial curvature perturbation $\zeta$.